nmaffe/icelearning/README.md

-# Detection of ice core particles via deep neural networks
+# ICELEARNING

 <p align="center">
   <img src="img/logo_icelearning.png" height="200" alt="ICELEARNING" align="middle">
 </p>

-The ICELEARNING project ..
+Detection of ice core particles via deep neural networks.

 ### Data
 Download the ```datasets``` folder from Zenodo.
 This folder contains all the train and GRIP data.
 The GRIP data are placed in the ```datasets/test/``` folder.